JacobPulk/mirror/README.md

 ## What you will have to do

-Just download and extract one of the latest .rar files in [Releases](https://github.com/JacobPulk/mirror/releases/), and run mirror.exe inside (Windows version) or run mirror.py (Python version - any OS?).
+Just download and extract one of the latest .rar files in [Releases](https://github.com/JacobPulk/mirror/releases/), and run mirror.exe inside (**Windows 8 or later**) or run mirror.py (**any OS, if you have Python 3.9 or later installed**).
 Hopefully, everything is self-explanatory.

 You will not have to share your MO or iNat password.
 You WILL have to authorize this program to read/write your observations on both platforms, which is very easy.
 At the start, you'll be prompted to (1) [create an "API Key" on MO](https://mushroomobserver.org/account/api_keys) and supply it; and (2) enter a generated inaturalist.com URL in your browser, where iNat will confirm your login and induce your browser send this program the necessary access token.